Caldo-Lang/Caldo-Lang/README.md

 # Caldo-Lang
-A compiled functional language with borrow-checking and compile-time garbage collection by default.
+A compiled functional language with borrow-checking.

 ~~~
 fn main()